shaikyusufvali/shaikyusufvali/README.md

 - 🤖 Passionate about **Agentic AI**, LLM systems, and building AI-powered real-world applications.
 - 🧠 Deep interest in **Data Science**, ML model development, and advanced AI research.
 - 💁‍♂️ Trusted member and Moderator at [DEV Community](https://dev.to)
-- 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/Kiran1689).
+- 🏙 A lifetime insider and Mentor at [Exercism](https://github.com/shaikyusufvali).
-- ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).
+- ✍ I write technical blogs, You can visit my blog site at [DEV](https://github.com/shaikyusufvali).
 - ❤ Contributing to Open Source.
-- 💻 Visit my [Portfolio](https://kirannaragund.com) for more details about me.

 <!--End Intro-->

 <!--Profile Count Badge-->